-A. Valerie Mirko recently joined Baker McKenzie’s North America Litigation and Government practice as a Partner in the Financial Regulation and Enforcement Group.
+A. Valerie Mirko is a Partner in Baker McKenzie’s North America Litigation and Government practice within the Financial Regulation and Enforcement Group.
 Ms. Mirko has substantial experience in advising clients on federal and state securities laws and regulations impacting the financial services industry, with a focus on the investment adviser and brokerage industries.
 Ms. Mirko’s practice includes a wide range of regulatory, compliance, examinations and enforcement matters.
-Ms. Mirko is a leading practitioner in SEC Regulation BI and related rulemaking as well as standards of care regulations at the state level and can assist both broker-dealer and investment adviser clients with regard to regulatory risk, compliance programs, and implementation.
+Ms. Mirko is a leading practitioner in SEC Regulation BI and related rulemaking and standards of conduct regulations at the state level, with a focus on conflicts of interest, disclosures and internal controls.
+She advises clients on the intersections of Reg BI and state regulators, as well as on the ERISA fiduciary regime and the prohibited transactions rules under ERISA and the Internal Revenue Code.
+She also assists broker-dealers and investment advisers with regard to regulatory risk, compliance programs, and enforcement matters.

 Prior to joining the firm, Ms. Mirko was General Counsel of the North American Securities Administrators Association (NASAA), the association of state securities regulators.
-Ms. Mirko advised NASAA’s Board of Directors on developments in the federal securities laws and their impact on state securities regulations, including Regulation Best Interest, fiduciary duty/standards of care, preemption, and retail enforcement issues.
-Ms. Mirko also focused on investment adviser regulation and oversight, supervised all securities-related legal work at NASAA and was a resource on multistate enforcement investigations and settlements.
-She also provided governance support on several key Regtech initiatives at NASAA and several regulatory coordination initiatives between state regulators and their federal counterparts.
+Ms. Mirko advised NASAA’s Board of Directors on developments in the federal securities laws and their impact on state securities regulations, including Reg BI, fiduciary duty/standards of care, preemption, and retail enforcement issues.
+Ms. Mirko also served as a resource in multistate enforcement investigations and settlements and was part of regulatory coordination initiatives between state regulators and their federal counterparts.